 - Other economic and non-economic losses

-Power Rogers has recovered over $5 billion in verdicts and settlements for our clients, and $1 billion more than our closest competitor since the year 2000.
-Our success record also includes numerous multi-million recoveries for victims of medical negligence.
+Power Rogers has recovered over $5 billion in verdicts and settlements for our clients, and $900 million more than our closest competitor since the year 2000.
+Our success record also includes numerous multimillion-dollar recoveries for victims of medical negligence.

 Some of our notable medical malpractice results include:

 - $55.4 million verdict for a client who suffered permanent brain damage following a bronchoscopic procedure and biopsy for possible tuberculosis.
 This result is the largest medical malpractice verdict in Illinois history, and includes the largest recovery for loss of consortium.

 - $47.5 million settlement for a child who suffered serious injuries after physicians failed to diagnose and treat a bacterial infection.
 This was the largest reported settlement in Cook County in 2016 and one of the largest malpractice recoveries in Illinois history.

 - $40 million settlement for a 12-year-old girl who suffered brain damage after providers failed to diagnose abscesses, recognize clinical deterioration, and timely transfer her to a children’s hospital.
 This is the largest settlement for a brain-injured minor in Illinois history.

 - $35 million settlement for a child who suffered brain damage resulting in quadriplegia, cerebral palsy, and seizures at birth.
 This settlement is a state record for a child injured at birth.

 Power Rogers has recovered more than $5 billion for our clients in a wide range of claims, including those involving medical negligence and medication errors.

 We know what it takes to hold medical professionals accountable for their actions.
 From start to finish, we stand by your side to protect your right to just compensation.
 If you or someone you love has sustained serious injury because of a medication error, we are ready to help you.